-• Filenames are case sensitive, so you must use the correct case.

-- To exclude a directory, you must not have a trailing slash on the directory name. - If you have spaces in your filename, you must enclose the entire name in double-quote characters (").
+- Filenames are case sensitive, so you must use the correct case. - To exclude a directory, you must not have a trailing slash on the directory name. - If you have spaces in your filename, you must enclose the entire name in double-quote characters (").
 Trying to use a backslash before the space will not work. - If you are using the old Exclude syntax (noted below), you may not specify a drive letter in the exclude.
 The new syntax noted above should work fine including driver letters.

 Thanks to Thiago Lima for summarizing the above items for us.
-If you are having difficulties getting includes or excludes to work, you might want to try using the estimate job=xxx listing command documented in the Console chapter of this manual.
+If you are having difficulties getting includes or excludes to work, you might want to try using the estimate job=xxx listing command documented in the estimate command (command 1.5 on page 5) of Bacula Community Console Manual.